Ks89/BYAManager/README.md

 - 10/03/2011 - **BYAManager Beta 0.3** private
 - 08/04/2011 - **BYAManager Alpha 4** private
 - 07/31/2011 - **BYAManager Alpha 3** private

+## How to setup
+* import this maven project into IntelliJ Idea 2016 or higher
+* Create two maven configurations, with these 'Command Line' values:
+    * clean install
+    * assembly:assembly

 ## Features